Affogato-Project/Affogato-Editor/README.md

 > [!WARNING]
 > Experimental features are subject to drastic changes, and dependent projects should not rely on those features until they reach a stable release.

+# Acknowledgements

+The Affogato Project is an open-source project that would not have been possible without the invaluable and selfless contributions of the open-source community:

+- Much love and respect to the [Reqable](https://reqable.com/en-US/) project for:
+    - the [`re_highlight`](https://pub.dev/packages/re_highlight) submodule which contains HighlightJS syntax highlighting rules rewritten in Dart.

+    - the amazing work on their own high-performance code editor, [`re_editor`](https://pub.dev/packages/re_editor), which, as I have come to realise, is an ambitious undertaking
+- Many thanks to the open-source [Seti UI Theme](https://github.com/jesseweed/seti-ui) which maintains the icons used by the file explorers in VSCode and other editors.
+- and to the [FlutterIcon](https://www.fluttericon.com) tool for helping convert the SVG icons to TTF files that can be imported into Flutter and used as `IconData`.